Customer Service

 But here’s something even trickier.
 Only one out of 26 clients will bring up their complaints.
 The others will switch to another brand.

-Team leaders, developers, and everyone who is working on a product have a certain opinion about it.
-But customers take a new look at it.
+Team leaders, developers, and everyone working on a product have a certain opinion about it.
+But clients take a new look at it.
 That’s a good thing.
 By using that fresh look, they can shed light on some parts of your business that require further improvement.

 You don’t have to share every feedback customers give you.
 Conversations you have day by day are perfect for gathering client reviews.
 And you have plenty of ways to do it: